 For many years since that time, I set an annual goal to read the entire Bible (which takes about fifteen minutes a day).
 A few times, my annual plan was to read just the Old Testament (about twelve minutes a day).
 Most years, however, I read through the New Testament (about three minutes a day – unless you want to take time to study and ponder the text).

 Lately, my plan for the year has been to read through the Psalms on Sundays and focus on specific books or genres during the week.
 Yes, I take a break on Saturdays.
-This is a rhythm that works best for me, and I’m excited to reclaim it for 2014.
+This is a rhythm that works best for me, and I’m excited to reclaim it for next year.

-The point in sharing this is to encourage you to set a Bible reading goal for 2014.
+The point in sharing this is to encourage you to set a Bible reading goal for next year.
 The quantity isn’t the point but habitually directing our attention to God is.

 Consider these Bible reading plans: